missionpinball/mpf-docs/mechs/coils/index.rst

 Normally, diodes are in the opposite direction but in this case this is intentional to short the coil when it deactivates (because of self-induction).

+If you are unsure about the direction of your diode measure the resistance between the two terminals in both directions.
+You should get 1-300 ohms (depending on the coil) in on direction and almost zero in the other direction.
+Connect the coil in the direction with higher resistance.
+Plus/red plug of your multimeter would be where high voltage is connected.
+We recommend a diode on any coil to prevent interferences and damages to your driver boards.

 Most machines use a common color for high voltage and an individual color for the return terminal of the coil.
 The "output" of your driver board is usually considered ground for the coil